 Named a Model Program by the National Association of Independent Schools, the Fenn Student Life Program supports boys as they mature.
-The curriculum reinforces the school’s core values of honesty, respect, empathy, and courage.
-The program helps students understand and engage successfully the social, emotional, and physical challenges and changes of adolescence.
+The curriculum reinforces the school’s core values of honesty, respect, empathy, and courage, and helps students understand and engage successfully the social, emotional, and physical challenges and changes of adolescence.

-Grade 9 Relationships with peers, families, and friends; the impact of media and advertising on sexuality; making safe and appropriate decisions; and beginning a new school.
+Grade 9 - Relationships with peers, family, and friends; the impact of media and advertising on sexuality; making safe and appropriate decisions; and beginning a new school.

 Student Life Curriculum

 In fourth and fifth grades, the emotional and social growth of boys is addressed and nurtured through the advisor program.
 Advisors have both formal and informal interactions with boys on a daily basis.

 The Sixth Grade Student Life Curriculum is taught by the Head of School.
 The curriculum provides boys with relevant information, skills, and guidance to support them as they enter middle school and adolescence.
 Discussions focus on the social, emotional, and physical changes of these years.
 In the fall term, topics include adjusting to middle school; managing changing peer and family relationships; and using technology responsibly.
 Winter and early spring term topics are the physical, emotional, and social changes of puberty, adolescence, and sexuality.
 A final unit in the late spring focuses on responsible decision-making in adolescence regarding tobacco, alcohol, and other drugs.